rampaa/JL/README.md

 Optional: Give UI Access to JL.
 This allows JL to be on top of Magpie even before any clipboard change occurs.
 See [UI Access](https://github.com/rampaa/JL/blob/master/UI%20Access.md) page for more details.

+Disable the "Preferences>Main Window>Focus on hover" option.

 Disable the "Preferences>Popup>Focus on lookup" option.
-When this option is disabled, JL popup won't steal the focus away from other windows.

 Optional: Disable the "Preferences>General>Focusable" option.
 When this option is disabled, JL won't steal the focus away from other windows, even in case of a mouse click.
 This allows you to open popups within popups without Magpie exiting the fullscreen mode.
 Note that if this option is disabled, you won't be able to use hotkeys because JL won't have the keyboard focus.
 You can use the middle mouse button to activate the mining mode.